 But are you aware that massage can help alleviate one of the major reasons staff take unscheduled time off, namely musculoskeletal problems?

-According to research commissioned by the Government’s Health and Safety Executive (HSE), 553,000 people in work had a musculoskeletal disorders that was caused or made worse by work in 2014/15.
+According to research commissioned by the Government’s Health and Safety Executive (HSE), 469,000 workers had a musculoskeletal disorder that was caused or made worse by work in 2017/18, were new in that year., two thirds long-standing.
+This same research also shows that an 6.6 million working days were lost in 2017/18 due to muscular-skeletal disorders.

 Massage has been with us for centuries and is particularly effective in both preventing and treating musculoskeletal problems.